stefanocoretta/panman/MANUAL.md

 write a filter which will transform all italicized inlines to inlines within an `Emphasis` custom-style `span`.

-For docx output, you don’t need to enable any extensions for custom styles to work.
+For docx or odt output, you don’t need to enable any extensions for custom styles to work.

 ## Input